Clive Hollick, Baron Hollick: Current activities and other interests

 Hollick retired as CEO of United Business Media in April 2005 at the age of 60.
 He immediately became a managing partner at private equity firm KKR, focussing on the media and financial services sectors.
 This led to speculation that KKR might launch a bid for ITV.
 In 2006, he was appointed to the supervisory board of media conglomerate VNU, after KKR and Blackstone Group won a difficult takeover battle.
 He is also vice-chairman of the supervisory board of SBS Broadcasting Group, taken over by KKR and Permira in August 2005, into which in 2007 was merged the German satellite broadcaster ProSiebenSat.1 Media.
 Hollick is also a director of Diageo (since 2001), and Honeywell International (since 2003).

-Other directorships Hollick has held include Hambros Bank, 1973–96; Shepperton Studios (chairman), 1976–79; National Bus Company, 1984–91; Department of Applied Economics, Cambridge University, 1988–95; Logica, 1987–92; British Aerospace, 1992–97.
+Other directorships Hollick has held include Hambros Bank, 1973–96; Shepperton Studios (chairman), 1976–79; National Bus Company, 1984–91; Department of Applied Economics, Cambridge University, 1988–95; Logica, 1987–92; British Aerospace, 1992–97 and TRW Inc from 2000-2002.
 From 2002 to 2008, he was Chairman of the South Bank Centre arts complex in London.
 He is currently a member of investment bank Jefferies Global Senior Advisory Board.

 Hollick has been a longtime supporter and donor to the Labour Party, and was one of the founding backers of the New Labour think tank the Institute for Public Policy Research (IPPR).
 For a time after the 1997 election, he served as a special advisor to Margaret Beckett and Peter Mandelson at the Department of Trade and Industry.
 Hollick is a supporter of the 2020 Vision political campaign run by Charles Clarke and Alan Milburn, and currently co-ordinating funds for the campaign.
+In 2020, he donated £50,000 to Sir Keir Starmer's Labour Party leadership campaign.
 He is a former Patron of Prisoners Abroad, a charity that supports the welfare of Britons imprisoned overseas and their families.

 Hollick has been a partner at the leading European technology and media investment bank GP Bullhound since 2010.

 Horllick is a senior advisor at London-based venture firm Hambro Perks.